Highway Hypnosis

 • Listen to an audiobook – Not only will it keep you listening, which means you remain alert, but you could learn something new.
 What’s not to like?

 All those tips for avoiding highway hypnosis are great.
-But the best remedy for white line fever is taking breaks.
-Get out of the truck for a while, stretch your legs, take a walk, enjoy the scenery, or take a refreshing power nap.
+But the best remedy for white line fever is resting and taking breaks.
+Nothing substitutes a good night’s sleep.
+But the next best thing is exercise.
+So, get out of the truck for a while, stretch your legs, take a walk, enjoy the scenery, or even take a refreshing power nap.
 It’s all about making sure that you drive that big rig on manual pilot, not autopilot.
 You want to remember the traveling just as much as you do the arriving.

 Want to steer clear of white line fever?
 Book exciting loads to haul and never experience highway hypnosis.
-Become a NextLOAD user today and find premium loads for FREE using many search options including various filters.
+Become a NextLOAD user today and find premium loads for FREE using many search options.
 Create your account here or call us at 844-827-7700.

 Mario Tarradell is a Bilingual Communications Specialist at Apex Capital and for NextLOAD.
 He comes to Apex after a long career writing for daily newspapers.
 Mario enjoys telling stories about truckers, especially about the many aspects of the trucking industry that have the greatest impact on them personally and professionally.
 Mario believes that truckers are our lifelines, so he always wants to pay respect to the hard-working folks behind the wheel.